The Grenada Airports Authority

 “The Grenada Airport is a unique airport – an airport with a history founded in Revolution,” says Francette- Williams.
 “It was the Cuban Government that drew up the plans and designed the airport.
-But that fell through when the revolution took place in 1953.
-It was the Americans and Canadians who completed the airport following that.
+But after the revolution, and the invasion of Grenada by the US in 1983, those original plans and designs fell through, and it was the Americans and Canadians who completed the airport following that.
 It is a medium sized airport.
 Not too small and not too large, but it is perfectly positioned between the Piarco International Airport in Trinidad and Tobago and the Grantley Adams International Airport in Barbados.
 That makes us an alternative hub for these two busy airports and a safe place when a hurricane is threatening.”

 “The other thing that is very unique about us is that the way we are positioned on the seaway and the runway systems using the sea itself, means that we have a lot of land space left for future development,” she continues, and it’s something Francette-Williams focuses on to full advantage within magazine coverage and public speaking engagements.
 She believes strongly that the next direction for the airport will come through partnerships with private corporations in order to enhance the services available.
 “What we really need to do is to increase the non-aeronautical revenues,” she explains.
 “Ninety percent of our revenues come from the aeronautical and airline fees, but we want to increase our concessions, get an airport hotel, and partner in other ways with the private sector to ensure that this is the best experience a customer could have.”